kwon-young/Research-Master/CPU/CPU_1.md

 #### social presence and user engagement

-* hard to mesure because
+* hard to measure because
   * dynamic

 * prada and paiva, 2009